Anton-Stechman/dbt-databricks-lakehouse-sample/README.md

 ___

 The purposee of this project is to implement a simple dbt framework and data lakehouse in Databricks.
-This project was built in the space of about 7 hours with no prior expeereience or useage with databricks.
+This project was built in the space of one day with no prior experience or usage with databricks.

 # Project Requirements
 - `python>=3.13, <3.14`